commschamp/comms_protocols_cpp_src/text/library/interface.md

 } // namespace comms
 ```

-Our **PRIMARY OBJECTIVE** for this section is to use meta-programming techniques
+Our **PRIMARY OBJECTIVE** for this chapter is to use meta-programming techniques
 and to be able to define a common message interface class with multiple
 variations of public interface.